The Craft Lab for Writers

 FAQ

-• In a word: everyone!
 If you're seeking writing accountability, encouragement, inspiration, passion, guided feedback, goal-setting, and weekly engagement with great writing and the lessons it has for your work, then this group is for you.

-Whether you're a seasoned writer or just a writer in your dreams, whether you're laboring at your novel manuscript all day or just trying to squeeze in an hour to write around your workday, you're welcome here.
+That means that whether you're a seasoned writer or just a writer in your dreams, whether you're laboring at your novel manuscript all day or just trying to squeeze in an hour to write around your workday, you're welcome here.

-• The Lab assigns no "homework" per se.
-Readings are short.
-If you can't get to the reading in a given week, you're still invited and encouraged to come and learn from the discussion.
 The Lab is for your benefit, and it will always treat you as an adult; take from it what you need and not what you don't.